Gamezz123/Lambda_project_1/README.md

 # Lambda_project_1
-This project is made by Saurabhkumar B patel(es21btech11028) individully ,this is purely based on the python programming language and mysql database system.<br />
+This project is made by Saurabhkumar B patel(es21btech11028),this is purely based on the python programming language and mysql database system.<br />

 #PROJECT<br />
 This is a airline booking portal<br />